-Compared to the rest of the Seattle Metropolitan Area market, the Capitol Hill region has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Capitol Hill submarket has higher rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 10 listings have been posted online, which means new listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 10% of the listings in the Capitol Hill are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 10 listings have come on the market, which means listings are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 10% of the available space in the Capitol Hill are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 930 sqft.
-Most properties in this area are approximately 4 stories.
-Most buildings in this area were built in 1922 and are Class B.
+Most buildings in this market are close to 4 floors.
+Most buildings in this region were built in 1922 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Waste services is the dominant industry in this region.
 Commute by car is the most popular way to get to work amongst Capitol Hill residents.
 Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.